ChrisJAdamek/cryptoTools/README.md

 Throughout your career with Crypto Tools Pty Ltd, you will earn the following fungible and non-fungible tokens:

-1. **BUCKS** -- a (ficticious) currency in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
+1. **BUCKS** -- a (ficticious) currency in the form of an [ERC20 fungible token](contracts/token/TDERC20.cairo).
 You will earn BUCKS as you progress through the employment levels.

 2. **cryptoTool NFTs** -- a (fictitious) proof of employment credentials held by employees of **Crypto Tools Pty Ltd**.
-The credentials are in the form of an ERC-721 non-fungible token.
+The credentials are in the form of an [ERC-721 non-fungible token](https://opensea.io/collection/cryptotools-v3).
 You will receive your cryptoTools NFT after completing Level 0.

 *All tokens are entirely valueless.*